scandum/quadsort/README.md

 The following benchmark was on WSL 2 gcc version 7.5.0 (Ubuntu 7.5.0-3ubuntu1~18.04) using the [wolfsort benchmark](https://github.com/scandum/wolfsort).
 The source code was compiled using `g++ -O3 -w -fpermissive bench.c`.
 Each test was ran 100 times and only the best run is reported.
+Stablesort is g++'s std:stablesort function.

 ![Graph](/images/graph1.png)